|Back to projects|

 The latter are then greatly attenuated using the cross spectrum experimental method described in by E. Rubiola and F. Vernotte.

-DUT and reference can actually be different frequencies!
-I haven't tried this yet.
-Reference phase data just needs scaling by the DUT/REF frequency ratio, to cancel clock jitter.
-Although the sampling points of all four ADC channels are displaced by the same time amount Δt due to sampling clock jitter, this affects the measured phases in proportion to frequency: ΦCLK = ωΔt.
+DUT and reference do not have to be the same frequency.
+If the sampling points of all four ADC channels are displaced by a small time offset Δt due to jitter on the common sampling clock, it affects the measured phases in proportion to their frequencies: Δθ = ω.Δt.
+Reference phase must be scaled by the DUT/REF frequency ratio to cancel clock jitter.
+ADC noises remain uncorrelated, scaled or not.
 It can be beneficial to use a higher reference frequency, because its phase noise contribution, ΦREF, will then be scaled down.
 All we want from it is stability.
-ADC noises remain uncorrelated, scaled or not.

 ADC sampling rate is 77.76 Msps, decimated to 607.5 ksps in the FPGA.
 FFT length is typically 1000 points, and bins 10 to 99 are plotted from each decade.
 Length can be increased to get finer detail.
 Bins LEN/100 to LEN/10 are always plotted in the middle decades; but more are required (up to LEN * 100/607.5) in the first stage to reach 100 kHz.
 Fewer are needed in the last stage because the graph starts from 0.1 Hz.
 Low pass filters are 6th order Butterworth IIR with a normalised cut-off frequency of 20/1000.
 Scaling is applied to adjust for different FFT bin sizes and LPF growth at each decade.